retgits/trello-lambda/README.md

 * /trello/appkey
 * /trello/apptoken
-* /trello/defaultlist
+* /trello/list

 _Details on how to get the `appkey` and `apptoken` for Trello can be found in the [Trello API documentation](https://trello.readme.io/docs/get-started)_

 ## TODO
-- [ ] Update the `deps` target in build.sh to make use of dep or simply have a smarter approach than list all dependencies
+[ ] Replace the trigger code with a proper Flogo trigger

 ## License
 The MIT License (MIT)